Cat dandruff

-My Cat Has Dandruff: Causes, Treatment & Prevention Tips
+My Cat Has Dandruff: Causes & Care Guide

 Dandruff is not just a human problem; it affects cats, too.
 If someone notices tiny white flakes on their cat’s fur or furniture, it might be more than just dry skin.
 Understanding what causes dandruff in cats and how to manage it can help improve their comfort and overall well-being.